windmaomao/windmaomao.github.io/resume/profile-frontend.md

 Served as lead *AngularJS* and *Laravel* developer for educational applications, including southern regional center of excellence in nutrition education and obesity prevention, and a hospital stage III counseling program to help people prepare the end of their life.
 Projects mostly builds book-like chapter navigation with video/narration helper for elder visits.
 Projects are hosted under *HIPPA* server with consideration of *Section 508* for people with disability.
 Customers include 200 doctors and 50,000 users around the globe.

-**Highlights** are,

-- Architect & Design
+**Architect & Design**

 - *HIPPA* server host and deployment plan protecting health care privacy
 - Disability compliance with video, and narration support with high contrast
 - Language support translations made for pages, snippets, and graphics
 - Theme and content changes entirely based on access domain
 - *Bootstrap* is used for fast prototype for desktop, *iPad* and other devices
 - Support *Chrome, Safari, Firefox and IE* 8, 9 and 10

-- Reusable Component
+**Reusable Component**

 - Modular design for both *Sass* and *Javascript* in developing UI components
 - Two-factor *SMS* enabled authentication for better security protection
 - Password recovery based on either username or 3 out of 6 question answers
 - Support video play with *Vimeo* and *JWPlayer* engine and custom subtitle toggle
 - Auto generate hundreds of forms with generic *UI* and submission handling
 - Allow manager to modify each page content stored in file storage
 - Administer language files through web interface with easy switch
 - Automatic fill out custom *PDF* tempalte with user filled-out

 ### RxAnte
 **Sep 2014 - Mar 2015**